-- Formal: formal dwelling house or brick/ concrete block structure on a separate stand or yard or on a farm, flat apartment in a block of flats, cluster house in complex, townhouse (semi-detached house, formal dwelling house/flat/room in backyard, room/flatlet on a property or larger dwelling /servants' guarter/grant flat/cottage. - Traditional: Traditional dwelling/hut/structure made of traditional materials. - Informal: Informal dwelling/shack in backyard dwelling/shack not in backyard (e.g. in an informal/settlement or on farm)

-• Other: Caravan or tent

-e) Human Settlement Project
+- Formal: formal dwelling house or brick/ concrete block structure on a separate stand or yard or on a farm, flat apartment in a block of flats, cluster house in complex, townhouse (semi-detached house, formal dwelling house/flat/room in backyard, room/flatlet on a property or larger dwelling /servants' quarter/grant flat/cottage. - Traditional: Traditional dwelling/hut/structure made of traditional materials. - Informal: Informal dwelling/shack in backyard dwelling/shack not in backyard (e.g. in an informal/settlement or on farm) - Other: Caravan or tent e) Human Settlement Project

-The municipality developed a Housing Sector Plan in 2017/18 financial year.
-This is our guiding document in facilitation and implementation of sustainable Human Settlement development.
-Part of this IDP's project list, a sector plan has been developed in the 2017/18 financial year for guiding our role in facilitating the implementation of sustainable housing and settlement development, the housing sector plan is currently under reviewal and will be implemented from 2023/24 to 2025/26.
+The municipality developed a Housing Sector Plan in 2017/18 financial year, the sector plan was reviewed and adopted by the Council in the 2022/23 financial year.
+This is our guiding document in facilitation and implementation of sustainable Human Settlement development to guide the municipality's role in facilitating the implementation of sustainable housing and settlement development.
 Alfred Nzo Region has planned to develop Projects in WMM Local Municipality (WMMLM).
-Since the Municipality doesn't have the developer status, the Department plays the role of a Developer in all the below mentioned projects' under WMM Local Municipality, the backlog is approximately 19 627 beneficiaries waiting for the housing subsidy.
+Since the Municipality doesn't have the developer status, the Department plays the role of a Developer in all the below mentioned projects' under WMM Local Municipality, the backlog is approximately 19 329 beneficiaries waiting for the housing subsidy.
 This is informed by the number of units on Running Projects, Projects at Pre-Planning, Blocked projects and Projects at Feasibility Study Stages.
 The municipality does not have a migration plan, does not currently implement the Financial Linked Individual Subsidy Programme and does not have community residential units.